natapone/simple_llm_chatbot_v1/docs/setup/testing_guide.md

 When adding new functionality to the application, consider:

 1. Updating the mock implementations to support the new features
-2. Adding test cases to the test script
+2. Adding test cases to the appropriate test script based on the category
 3. Creating unit tests for individual components
 4. Documenting the testing approach for the new features